aws-amplify/docs/docs/sdk/auth/fragments/ios/federated-identities.md

 ```

-**Note**
-If the SAML token contains more than one Role ARN, you will need to specify which role will be assumed when federating.
+**Note:** If the SAML token contains more than one Role ARN, you will need to specify which role will be assumed when federating.
 If the SAML token has more than one Role ARN and a `customRoleARN` is not specified, it will result in an error.
-{: .callout .callout--info}

 ```swift
 // Choose one of the roles available in the token